 IXEMPRA® (Ixabepilone), a microtubulin inhibitor in Phase 2 development for the European market for metastatic breast cancer

 IXEMPRA® is a small molecule targeted inhibitor of microtubules.
 It was exclusively in-licensed from R-PHARM U.S. for development in Europe.
-This drug was originally developed by Bristol Myers Squibb and is approved for metastatic breast cancer patients in the U.S. It was planned to enter into Phase 2 clinical trials in Europe for metastatic breast cancer (same line of therapy as the U.S. label), with enrollment targeted for Q3 2020, but enrollment was delayed due to COVID-19.
-The patients will be selected by the IXEMPRA DRP®.
+This drug was originally developed by Bristol Myers Squibb and is approved for metastatic breast cancer patients in the U.S.

 The IXEMPRA® DRP is validated in metastatic breast cancer.